FDUDSDE/HSGMP/README.md

-# heterogeneous-scene-graph
+# hsgmp

-Since the data is too large, we do not provide the data, including visual & textual scene graph, please generate the data by yourself using the code in [data generation](#data generation).
+Since the data is too large, we do not provide the data, including visual & textual scene graph, please generate the data by yourself using the code in [data generation](#data-generation).

 ## Requirement
 ```